 I then became involved with a project (with Corey Dolgon) documenting the work of some of the pioneers in the field of public sociology — doing sociology on behalf of people, particularly those without much power in society.
 We culled the journal Humanity and Society for which Corey had been editor and I an associate editor for outstanding articles that are representative of this tradition, and presented them alongside rejoinders that extended and updated them.
 We wrote the preface and introductions to each section of this book, along with some of the articles and rejoinders, to provide an organized and comprehensive overview of public sociology.
 The result is our jointly authored and edited anthology with Sloan Publishing (2010), Pioneers of Public Sociology.

 My current and future work remains the exploration and explanation of social connectedness in the modern technological age.
-My newest book Superconnected: The Internet, Digital Media, and Techno-Social Life (Sage Publications, now in its second edition) brings together related research from a number of fields.
+My newest book Superconnected: The Internet, Digital Media, and Techno-Social Life (Sage Publications, now in its third edition) brings together related research from a number of fields.
 If I can help people better understand the implications of all their media and technology use, and contribute to the building of a strong, safe, more just society, I will consider my work successful.